-Criteria for a positive study adviceStudents who started the bachelor in 2018-2019 must obtain at least 42 of the 60 ECTS and must have passed at least one of the two modules PSY1022/IPN1022 Methoden en Technieken/Methods & Techniques and PSY1024/IPN1024 Statistiek voor Psychologen I/Statistics for Psychologists I in their first year.
-If you don’t fulfill these criteria you will receive a BSA.
+Criteria for a positive study adviceStudents who started the bachelor in or after 2018-2019 must obtain at least 42 of the 60 ECTS in their first year, and must have passed at least one of the two modules PSY1022/IPN1022 Methoden en Technieken/Methods & Techniques or PSY1024/IPN1024 Statistiek voor Psychologen I/Statistics for Psychologists I in their first year.
+If you fulfill these criteria you will receive a positive Study Advice.

 Personal and study related circumstances?
 Contact the Academic advisers right away!Personal or study related circumstances can be taken into consideration before issueing a negative study advice.
 It is of great importance to report personal circumstances at the time of their occurrence.

 Factors that may qualify include illness, special family circumstances, physical, sensory or other functional impairments and pregnancy.
 In a number of cases, administrative duties may also qualify for recognition as personal circumstances.
 If any of the these circumstances are applicable, you are required to inform the Academic advisers as soon as possible.

 The formal procedure is described in the 'Onderwijs en Examenregeling ' (OER) and the Education and Examination Regulations (EER).
 Consult the OER or EER of the year in which you started the bachelor to see which criteria apply to you, because the criteria can differ per cohort.

 |Procedure Negative Binding Study Advice|

 |Student advisors and mentors invite students based on their study progress.|